-Obviously, the changes that pregnancy brings are huge for women.
-A side effect of that is that we can forget about the dads.
-Let's be real—most men LOVE their pregnant wives.
+Obviously, the changes that pregnancy brings are huge for pregnant women.
+A side effect of that is that we can forget about our partners.
+Let's be real—most people LOVE their pregnant partners.
 And some are even more turned on by all the new curves.
-But of course, there will be times it's not you, it's him.
+But of course, there will be times when they aren't in the mood.
+Remember, it's not you, it's them.

-Here are a few reasons he might not be that into it...
+Here are a few reasons your partner might not be that into it:

 So, what should you do?

 Talk about it.
-Things are changing for both of you, so encourage him to open up about his feelings and be open about yours as well.
+Things are changing for both of you, so encourage them to open up about their feelings and be open about yours as well.
 Keeping the lines open to discuss all the intimate details of your sex life is important now, and for the rest of your lives together.

 This is probably the biggest fear that couples have about making love during pregnancy.
-Specifically, your man might worry that he'll hit the baby in the head with his penis.
+Specifically, if you are having sex with a man, he might worry that he'll hit the baby in the head with his penis.

 Your developing baby is shielded by the strong muscles of the uterus, as well as by the amniotic sac and fluid.
 The thick mucus plug that blocks the cervix during pregnancy adds another layer of protection.
 And a penis isn't large enough to do any damage (sorry, guys).

 The verdict?
-Sex is perfectly safe for most couples.
-And, might we add, encouraged. ?
+Sex is safe for most couples.

-Again, if you have a high-risk pregnancy or a history of premature labor, it's best to talk with your health care provider about this.
-Otherwise, intercourse is safe for pregnant couples.
+Again, if you have a high-risk pregnancy or a history of premature labor, it's best to talk with your healthcare provider about this.
+Otherwise, intercourse is generally considered safe for pregnant couples.

 So try not to worry that climaxing will lead to early labor or a miscarriage.
 Although some research suggests that orgasmic contractions may trigger labor, newer studies have found that climaxing during intercourse has no effect on childbirth and may even protect against premature delivery.